ember-learn/guides-source/guides/release/components-update/component-arguments-and-html-attributes.md

   </div>
 </div>

 ## Arguments

-We can create a component that can be used in both situation by _templating_ the parts of the HTML that are different.
+We can create a component that can be used in both situations by _templating_ the parts of the HTML that are different.

 ```handlebars {data-filename="app/components/avatar.hbs"}